Accelerated Nursing BSN Degree

 Nursing Courses: Comprehensive Preparation.

-Nursing Competencies – Get an introduction to nursing process, basic nursing skills supported by evidence based standards, nursing principles and technology to provide safe care for adults.
-Students demonstrate assessment skills, fundamental therapeutic nursing interventions, and nursing procedures in the laboratory and selected settings.
+Get an introduction to the nursing process, basic nursing skills supported by evidence-based standards, nursing principles and technology to provide safe care for adults.